 Matthew Waxman is the Liviu Librescu Professor of Law at Columbia Law School, where he chairs the national security law program.
 An expert in national security and international law, he previously served in senior positions at the US Departments of State and Defense and the National Security Council.
 He is a member of the Council on Foreign Relations, and he is also a Co-chair of the Cybersecurity Center at the Columbia Data Science Institute.

 An eleven-year veteran of the US government, John boasts a tremendous record of technical expertise across a range of subjects, including offensive network operations, target tracking, and reverse engineering.
-He oversees the daily operations of GRA Quantum’s technical staff and is the chief technical consultant for client/partner relations.
+He oversees GRA Quantum’s technical staff and is the chief technical consultant for client/partner relations.
 He’s a thrill seeker that spends his weekends scaling mountains and paragliding.

 Chris has over twenty years of experience securing data networks, client-server systems, and web-based businesses.
 He specializes in penetration testing and applies his hacker mindset with today’s technologies to ensure a secure computing environment.
 When Chris isn’t helping organizations secure their computing assets, he can be found hunting, fishing, and just enjoying nature in general.